cal-poly-dxhub/generic-chatbot-framework/README.md

 **Handoff mechanism configuration (optional)**
 This solution supports a handoff mechanism to transfer the conversation to a human agent after a certain number of requests from the user.

+Under classificationChainConfig -> promptTemplate, the model should be configured to return another classification type "handoff_request".
+If handoff is not enabled, this type should not be present.

 ```yaml
 handoffConfig:
   model: